Can I Eat Expired Blue Cheese Wedge?

 Expert Source

-"According to FDA guidelines, blue cheese wedges should be stored in the refrigerator at a temperature of 40°F or below and consumed within 3 to 4 weeks of opening for optimal quality and safety."
+"According to CDC guidelines, blue cheese wedges should be stored in the refrigerator at 40°F or below and consumed within 2-3 weeks of opening to ensure food safety."

 Fresh Blue Cheese Wedge